A summability principle and applications: Applications

 \begin{theorem} Let $\mathbf{p} \in[1,\infty)^{m}$ and let $1\leq d \leq m,\ n_{1},\ldots,n_{d}$ positive integers such that $n_{1}+\cdots+n_{d} =m$.
 If $\frac{1}{2}\leq\left\vert\frac{1}{\mathbf{p}}\right\vert <1$, then, for every continuous $m$--linear forms $T:X_{p_{1}} \times\cdots\times X_{p_{m}} \to\mathbb{K}$, we have

 for some constant $C_{k,\mathbf{p}}^\mathbb{K}\geq 1$.
 Moreover, the exponent is optimal. \end{theorem}

-Although the exponents are sharp in both the above theorems, it is already known that these results can be improved if we deal with anisotropic exponents (see \cite[Theorem 3.4 and Theorem 3.5]{blaise} and \cite[Corollary 2]{AR}).
-Our Inclusion Theorem has an immediate application in the investigation of the Hardy--Littlewood inequalities for multilinear forms; more precisely, we will use our Inclusion Theorem to improve the above results for $p_{1},\dots,p_{m}\leq2m$.
+Although the exponents in the above theorems are sharp, these results can be improved when considering anisotropic exponents (see \cite[Theorem 3.4 and Theorem 3.5]{blaise} and \cite[Corollary 2]{AR}).
+Our Inclusion Theorem has a direct application to the study of Hardy–Littlewood inequalities for multilinear forms.
+Specifically, we will use Theorem \ref{inclusion_blocks} to strengthen the aforementioned results for the case where \( p_{1}, \dots, p_{m} \leq 2m \).

 \begin{theorem} Let $m$ be a positive integer, $\mathcal{I} =\{I_{1},\dots,I_{d}\}$ a partition of $\{1,\dots,m\}$ and $\mathbf{p}\in (1,2m]^{m}$ such that $\left\vert 1/\mathbf{p}\right\vert <1$.
 Then, there exists a constant $D_{m,\mathbf{p},\mathbf{s}}^{\mathbb{K}}\geq1$ such that